 Do everything you can in advance.
-Prepare and freeze any of the menu items that freeze well.
+For example, prepare and freeze any of the menu items that freeze well.
 Set up everything you can the day before – table, chairs, dishware.
-Confirm with those that are coming early and staying late to help.
+Confirm what helpers are coming early as well as those staying late to help.
 Confirm the babysitter.
 Knowing everything and everybody is ready to go will keep your stress level down.

 DITCH the bar!

 Instead of a full bar, consider offering wine and beer!
-As a third option, prepare a fabulous wine punch.
+Additionally, as a third option prepare a fabulous wine punch.
 Your guests won’t even miss the hard liquor!
 If you are determined to have a range of liquor, hire a bartender.
-They will tell you everything you need in advance for a full bar and they are trained to recognize when cousin Cynthia needs to have her liquor supply cut off!
+They will tell you everything you need in advance for a full bar.
+Not to mention, they are trained to recognize when cousin Cynthia needs to have her liquor supply cut off!

 SKIP the drama!

 The holidays can bring together family members that haven’t spoken all year.
-This may or may not be a good thing!
+Obviously, this may or may not be a good thing!
 If family drama rears its ugly head…don’t engage.
 Nip it in the bud by walking away and refuse to support it.
 Remember, it takes two people to argue.